olm3ca/Galaxy-Chromebook/README.md

  - Audio works, but the headphone jack does not.
 Plugging in to the audio jack results in louder speakers.

  1. Read the instructions on the official Brunch repo: [https://github.com/sebanc/brunch](https://github.com/sebanc/brunch)
- 2. [Go to CrOS Updates](https://cros-updates-serving.appspot.com/) and search for "hatch", then download the latest recvovery.
+ 2. Go to [Chromiumdash](https://chromiumdash.appspot.com/serving-builds?deviceCategory=Chrome%20OS) and search for "hatch", then download the latest recvovery.
  3. You will need either an external mini SD card / USD to run Brunch off of, or you can create an EXT4 partition on the internal drive.
 Make sure it is at least 14GB in size - probably bigger than that if you plan to install any apps.
  4. After installing using the steps in the Brunch guide, you will be provided with a Grub menu to copy into your bootloader.
 What needs to be changed for our machine to run properly are the following four options: